mtconnect/PocketNC_adapter/README.md

 Introduction
 ------------
 A python adapter "adapter.py" for PocketNC is shared which provides an interface for the PocketNC to become MTConnect compliant.
 The adapter allows the use of MTConnect agent to make the PocketNC MTconnect compliant.
 The steps to install and implement MTConnect agent can be found at https://github.com/mtconnect/mtconnect-agent.
+This adapter was developed and tested on a PocketNC v1.

 Implementation
 --------------